Director: Dan Curtis

 Cast: Peter Graves, Clint Walker, Jo Ann Pflug, Philip Carey, Don Megowan, Dean Smith, Lee Paul, James Storm, Bonnie Van Dyke, Brian Richards, Randy Kirby, Tom Dever, Vernon Weddle, Bill Baldwin, Orville Sherman, Douglas Bungert, Grant Owens, Chuck Hayward, Ken Stimson

 In Monterey County, California, a series of slayings leave the human victims horribly mutilated.
 Sheriff Vernon Bell (Philip Carey) asks local author and retired hunter John Weatherby (Peter Graves) to examine the tracks found at the death scenes.
 Despite his vast hunting experience, Weatherby can’t identify the species responsible for the killings.
 The path of the footprints seems to change from tracks of a four-legged, wolf-like beast to a bipedal creature before they disappear.
 The strange creature also has changed its scent.
-Another hunting authority and past friend of Weatherby’s, Byron Douglas (Clint Walker), is fascinated by the grisly deaths and the panic it instills in the community, but he refuses to offer any assistance tracking down the bloodthirsty creature.
+Another hunting authority and past friend of Weatherby’s, Byron Douglas (Clint Walker), is fascinated by the grisly deaths and the panic they instill in the community, but he refuses to offer any assistance tracking down the bloodthirsty creature.

 The Flashback Fanatic movie review